--------------------------------------

 Touching one of the six panels that show macro images of flowers (and one feather) will instantly change the look of the entire landscape.
 Fun!

 The visitor should make sure that audio is turned up to appreciate our collaborator's sonic environment.
 As you walk through the landscape, note how the sonic environment shifts and changes as you move through it.
-Along the way, the video will automatically start.
+Once inside the big chamber, start your media stream (not music, but media.)

 The video is stock footage of all manner of waves: ripples on water, the blood pumping in the body, the light waves of photons, the rippling reaction of a school of fish, colliding galaxies, and of course a hippie's lava lamp.
 Touch the outside of the chamber and see the reaction.
 More fun.